I am under construction – like all else in life!

 Rolling mills have a variety of metals working uses.
 I use mine to pattern metal or to reduce metal thickness – like creating 24g sheet from 20g.
 Occasionally, I use my rolling mill to reduce wire thickness, to create graduated wire and to manufacture square, round and half-round wire.
 You can also use a rolling mill when fold-forming and to create sheet from ingots.
 If you cut your bezel wire too short, before soldering, roll it through the mill – with minimal pressure at first.
 Don’t forget to anneal it!

-Some mills have built in pattern rollers – which is rather limiting unless you loooooovvvvve that pattern!
+Some mills have built-in pattern rollers – which is rather limiting unless you loooooovvvvve that pattern!
 There are tons of other ways to obtain patterns from the rolling mill.
 Of course, that will be covered in this page.

 **Remember: these mills should last a lifetime (or more) so, to justify the expense (to yourself and/or your significant other, just say: “Wow darling or Wow self, the cost of this (insert tool name here) works out to only 50.00 a year and aren’t I worth that?” or something similarly convincing and heartfelt.
 Another line to try is the equally witty and persuasive: “think of the money I’m saving you (myself)!” (you MUST say this with the utmost conviction and seriousness – as if his/her/your financial well-being rests on this purchase).
 Although, neither line has been sufficient to convince my husband that these expenditures are truly a benefit to him.
-Yet, I can’t help but feeling, that just by saying these things, I am demonstrating my thrifty and considerate nature.
+Yet, I can’t help but feel, that just by saying these things, I am demonstrating my thrifty and considerate nature.
 What an angel!

 Back to Menu

 Tip: Mark, on your mill, maybe with a Sharpie or tape, which direction to turn the handle to open the rollers.
-It saves time and you don’t have keep checking or screwing up your tension.
+It saves time and you don’t have to keep checking or screwing up your tension.

 Notes on Purchasing Rolling Mills